lethanan/ShaderForge-AudioLink/README.md

 For more info on AudioLink, see https://github.com/llealloo/vrc-udon-audio-link

+For a video tutorial on how to use this, see: https://youtu.be/q0I4rVN3D9w

 -------------------------------

 ORIGINAL SHADER FORGE README:

 hey everyone~

 I will occasionally update this repository with fixes and features!